 NOTE: You cannot have a traffic ticket dismissed by completing traffic school.

-For more information, visit our following pages:
+For more information, visit our point reduction (traffic school) page.

 To fight your traffic ticket, you must plead “not guilty" in court.
 Depending on your violation, you may already have to appear in court, but if not, you'll need to schedule a hearing.